 Grace M. Bolen was the oldest of two girls and two boys born in Kansas City, Missouri, to James Addison Bolen and Frances "Fannie" Mary Carter, who were married in June of 1882, the other siblings being James Griffith (3/20/1886), Frances Olivia (7/31/1891), Lorraine Leota (8/15/1892) and Marion Carter (10/25/1900).
 Two other siblings including one unnamed (1887) and Sheldon (1888-1888) died very young.
 Grace's death certificate cites an 1883 year of birth, but 1884, as cited in the 1900 census and on a passport application, is likely more accurate.

-By the early 1890s the Bolens were fairly well off as her father ran Bolen Coal in Kansas City. smoky topaz cover The family was notable enough that Grace made the social pages in the Kansas City Journal and the Saint Louis Republic as early as age 14, around the time of her first composition submissions, often helping to entertain at parties or similar events.
+By the early 1890s the Bolens were fairly well off as her father ran Bolen Coal in Kansas City.
+The family was notable enough that Grace made the social pages in the Kansas City Journal and the Saint Louis Republic as early as age 14, around the time of her first composition submissions, often helping to entertain at parties or similar events.
 Grace and her mother were even subject to early versions of "who are you wearing" at some reported events.

 Her first march, The Fair, was released by noted publisher Carl Hoffman when Grace was only 14, with two more appearing the following year.
 There may be a relationship to her discovery and the fact that she might possibly have taken piano from one of the piano teachers in the same building as Hoffman, facilitating knowledge of her compositions.
 The 1900 census showed Grace still at school, so she had not declared herself as a musician or composer, even with compositions in print.
 Newspaper accounts of the circles Grace ran in clearly indicated that she was being groomed for something different than just a composer of questionably moral music.
 The family had two domestic servants working for them that year.